 Contact your local Repair & Maintenance Zone and/or place a request through Atlas.

-If placing a request via Atlas, select “Full Catalog” in the left menu and then search on “Service Requests”
+If placing a request via Atlas , select “Full Catalog” in the left menu and then search on “Service Requests”.

-If you work in an MIT lab and have one or two small items for removal, such as a light bulb from your Bio-Safety Cabinet, please feel free to place a waste collection request online for the onsite hazardous waste vendor to remove this safely for you.
+If you work in an MIT lab and have one or two small items for removal; such as, a light bulb from your Bio-Safety Cabinet, please feel free to place a waste collection request online for the onsite hazardous waste vendor to remove this safely for you.

-Place it in the lab’s SAA and submit a waste collection pick up request for removal.
+Place a waste collection pick up request online for hazardous waste removal.

 Highly Hazardous Reactive Wastes For Stabilization